 Download and print the “Senate Scandal is the tip of the iceberg” sign by clicking here and put it up everywhere

-There is debate around whether to reform or abolish the Senate and the Supreme Court has recently been asked to rule on whether reforming it requires changes to Canada’s Constitution.
-The answer is likely “yes” and, as a result, shutting down the Senate is clearly no more difficult than reforming it.
+There is debate around whether to reform or abolish the Senate.
+The Supreme Court has ruled that reforming the Senate requires changes to Canada’s Constitution.
+As a result, shutting down the Senate is no more difficult than reforming it as both require constitutional amendments.

-4. The Senate is undemocratic and unaccountable in many other ways: Even if changes are made to have elected senators, or have them serve fixed terms, the Senate will still be undemocratic with a secretive Board of Internal Economy; very weak ethics and expense rules that senators enforce themselves; weak penalties for violators (except sometimes when scandals are revealed); a lapdog Senate Ethics Officer under the control of a committee of senators; a requirement to have money and property to be a senator; and who knows what other problems that the Senate has been covering up, and failing to clean up, for more than 145 years.
+- The Senate is undemocratic and unaccountable in many other ways: Even if changes are made to have elected senators, or have them serve fixed terms, the Senate will still be undemocratic with a secretive Board of Internal Economy; very weak expense rules that senators enforce themselves; weak penalties for violators (except sometimes when scandals are revealed); a lapdog Senate Ethics Officer under the control of a committee of senators; a requirement to have money and property to be a senator; and who knows what other problems that the Senate has been covering up, and failing to clean up, for almost 160 years.

 Please send your letter now calling on politicians to shut down the unaccountable, unethical, undemocratic and wasteful Senate!